lambdaclass/elixir_riak_core/README.md

 ## Multiple nodes:
 Having multiple Virtual Nodes is a must.
-We're going to need a config file for each one, so let's change it, config.exs cane be something like this:
+We're going to need a config file for each one, so let's change it, config.exs can be something like this:
     ```elixir
     import Config
     config :riax, vnode: Riax.VNode.Impl